 TWB Company Dancer Sarah Steele interviewed TWSB student Sydnie Chandler Monet on her very successful Covid-era endeavor – the Perfect Timing Podcast.
+UPDATE: Sydnie’s podcast with Artistic Director Julie Kent is now up!
+Listen to it here.

 Enter: Sydnie Chandler Monet, a 15-year-old student at The Washington School of Ballet and sophomore at St. Mary’s Ryken High School in Leonardtown, MD.
 Born and raised in La Plata, MD, Sydnie created the Perfect Timing Podcast at the start of the COVID-19 pandemic to give the youth in her community a platform to discuss what’s important to them.
 During the month of June, four of Sydnie’s episodes made Elite Conversations’ Top 10 Podcasts.
 In July, three of Sydnie’s episodes made the top 10 again.
-In a special upcoming episode, Sydnie will interview TWB artistic director Julie Kent— stay tuned!
+In a special upcoming episode, Sydnie will interview TWB artistic director Julie Kent— listen here!
 For updates on future episodes, be sure to follow Perfect Timing on Instagram.
 We can’t wait to watch Sydnie continue to grow!

 Sarah Steele (SS): Tell me more about how you started dancing at The Washington School of Ballet.